Directors and Officers insurance

 Even if they believe strongly in the company and its mission, a vast majority of corporate leaders do not want to put their personal assets at risk, no matter how attractive the opportunity appears.

-Venture Capital Firms and D&O Insurance
+Why Do Venture Capital Firms Need D&O Insurance?

 As we’ve already mentioned, VCs want your startup to have D&O insurance before committing to funding it because they want to protect their personal assets as future members of your board and leadership.
-However, there are other reasons behind why a majority of VCs insist on directors and officers insurance.
+However, there are other reasons why a majority of VCs insist on directors and officers insurance.

-Of course, venture capital and private equity firms not only ask the companies they invest in to buy D&O insurance, they also buy it themselves when putting together an insurance program that protects their assets.
+Of course, venture capital and private equity firms not only ask the companies they invest in to buy D&O insurance, but they also buy it themselves when putting together an insurance program that protects their assets.

-In the event of a claim against directors and officers, the insurance carrier will help navigate the lawsuit, negotiate settlements, and cover expenses.
+• In the event of a claim against directors and officers, the insurance carrier will help navigate the lawsuit, negotiate settlements, and cover expenses.
 Ultimately, this translates into significant time and money savings.

 Let’s take a look at some of the most common types of D&O claims and the areas from which they arise: